How to Plan a Dreamy Summer Road Trip With Your Dog

 6. When you arrive, check the floor of the hotel room carefully.

+This is a quick must-do that many travelers don’t think of.
 Dangerous medication in the form of pills is often dropped on hotel floors.

 7. Don’t leave your pets in the room unattended.

-This is against most hotels’ pet policies, and also increases the likelihood they might damage something in the room.
+This is against most hotels’ pet policies and also increases the likelihood they might damage something in the room.

 8. Be mindful of people and dogs you encounter.